Where are they now? The last 10 Arsenal starlets Wenger gave debuts

 — The Second Tier (@secondtierpod) January 2, 2022

 Born in Lagos, raised in London, and with Arsenal since he was at primary school, there was early hope and promise that Iwobi could become Theo Walcott’s successor at the Emirates.

 Over two years after first being named on the bench for Arsenal, a 19-year-old Iwobi made his debut in a League Cup penalty shootout victory West Bromwich Albion in September 2015.

-A total of 149 appearances (100 in the Premier League) and 15 goals would follow before a lucrative £28million transfer to Everton last summer.
+A total of 149 appearances (100 in the Premier League) and 15 goals would follow before a lucrative £28million transfer to Everton in 2019.

 Loans to Southend and Colchester followed before he was released in 2017.
-He’s since made a name for himself up in Scotland, impressing at Dundee and becoming a regular under Steven Gerrard at Rangers.
+He’s since made a name for himself up in Scotland, impressing at Dundee before becoming a regular under Steven Gerrard at Rangers, where he remains.